 Depending on the museum, no more than 50 people (50 people in the Rococo Hall | 100 people in the historic houses and museums | 200 people in the Castle Museum) may be admitted per hour, while the maximum group size of 25 (museums) or 20 (Rococo Hall) people per admission date may not be exceeded.
 In accordance with the mining regulations, the maximum group size which may be admitted to the park cave is 12 people.

 Most of the Klassik Stiftung Weimar’s museums are historic houses.
-As the electric lighting in each room is limited for conservational and curatorial reasons, the opening hours from October 16. to March are shortened in accordance with the season’s daylight hours.
+As the electric lighting in each room is limited for conservational and curatorial reasons, the opening hours from the last Sunday in October to the last Saturday in March are shortened in accordance with the season’s daylight hours.
 Museums which cannot for example be adequately heated during the cold season are closed from November to March.
 These include the summer castles of Belvedere and Tiefurt, the Roman House and Kochberg Castle.

 The Klassik Stiftung Weimar allows guests to take photos during regular visits to our museums and historic sites for private purposes and only in publicly accessible areas.
 Photos are not allowed in special exhibitions.
 The use of flash bulbs, additional lighting and tripods is not permitted.
 When taking photographs, guests are asked to respect the displays and other visitors around them.
 Furthermore, guests must observe the personal rights of others and the museum personnel when taking photos.